danbivins/dan-port-site/pages/projects/partner.md

         </div>
         <div class="col">
             <h3 class="project-heading">Understanding touchpoints</h3>
-            <p>An early mapping of a case manager's touchpoints with the process of an inmate and community org's connection.
-This mapping would <span class="bold">iterate over time in conjunction with discovery through stakeholder workshops.</span></p>
+            <p>An early mapping of a case manager's touchpoints that I created with the process of an inmate and community org's connection.
+This mapping <span class="bold">iterated over time in conjunction with discovery through stakeholder workshops.</span></p>
         </div>
     </div>
 </div>